-- 8.1 In marking coursework, teachers must pay close attention to the requirements of the specification.
+- 8.1 When marking coursework, teachers must pay close attention to the requirements of the specification.
 Teachers should note that it is their responsibility to award marks for coursework in accordance with the marking criteria detailed in the awarding body's specification and subject-specific associated documents.
 Teachers must show clearly how the marks have been awarded in relation to these marking criteria.
-The centre's marks must reflect the relative attainment of all the candidates. - 8.2 Where a teacher teaches his/her own child, the centre must declare the conflict of interest and send the marked work to the moderator whether it is part of the sample or not. - 8.3 Candidates' work must be dated by teachers to reflect the time at which it was marked.
+The centre's marks must reflect the relative attainment of all the candidates. - 8.2 Centres must make every effort to avoid situations where a candidate is assessed by a person who has a close personal relationship with the candidate, for example, members of their family (which includes step-family, foster family and similar close relationships) or close friends and their immediate family (e.g son/daughter).